oppia/oppia-web-developer-docs/Make-a-pull-request.md

   **WARNING: If your PR only fixes a specific part of the issue, start the title with "Fix part of issue #bugnum:" instead so that the original issue is not auto-closed by GitHub when the PR is merged.**

 * Write a clear description of your PR that explains why the change is being made, how the change was made, as well as any identified risks and resulting countermeasures.
-See [here](https://github.com/oppia/oppia-android/pull/4757#issue-1461272376) for a good example -- your description does not have to be this long, but this gives an idea of what sorts of things to include.
+See [here](https://github.com/oppia/oppia-android/pull/4757#issue-1461272376) for a good example of what sorts of things to include.

 * Fill out the rest of the PR checklist.